Corsican conflict: 1970s: "Drawing Attention to Corsica"

-1980: "A New Offensive"
+1980s: "A New Offensive"

 In 1979 the number of FLNC attacks increased; in a two-month period from January to the beginning of March there were over 115 bomb attacks on the island.
+On 11 March 1979, the FLNC carried out 32 bomb attacks targeting banks and financial institutions on the island.
 However, in July a number of their activists were captured and sentenced to long prison terms resulting in a lack of action or activity on the part of the FLNC.
 The Front announced it would now launch a "new offensive in the liberation struggle" and advised Corsicans who were members of the police or Army to leave the island.
 On 10 March, ten banks across Corsica were car-bombed by the FLNC.
 Then on 10 April three banks in Paris were also damaged in explosions, and later the Paris Law Courts were devastated by a time-bomb which cost over 3 million francs worth of damage.
-The late 1970s and early 1980s marked a decisive change of FLNC policy, similar to the one employed by the IRA.
+The late 1970s and early 1980s marked a decisive change of FLNC policy, similar to the one employed by the Provisional IRA.
 The FLNC now decided to "Bring the Corsican problem to the French" by carrying out bomb attacks on the French mainland.
 On 6 May 1979 the FLNC managed to bomb 20 banks in Paris and on 30 May more banks were damaged by explosions.
 The beginning of June saw the FLNC switch back to activities on the island itself with twenty-five major explosions coupled with a car bomb attack on the Police Headquarters in Paris.
 On 14 May 1980 the FLNC bombed the Law Courts in Paris and also carried out a machine-gun attack on four gendarmes who were guarding the Iranian embassy, wounding three.

 The year of 1980 also saw FLNC supporters becoming more visible in terms of protests and political activity.
 The FLNC continued to call for their prisoners to be given political status.
 Mass demonstrations in support of political status for Corsican prisoners were common and FLNC supporters were active in all protests which could be classified as "Corsican V French".
 In November 1980, 12 FLNC prisoners in Paris went on hunger-strike in a protest against the inequality of treatment for Corsican nationalist prisoners.
 This protest overlapped with that of six IRA hunger strikers in Northern Ireland.
 The Corsican prisoners were force-fed for a number of weeks before they ended their strike.
 On 1 April 1981 the FLNC called a ceasefire for the duration of the Presidential Elections and following the victory of François Mitterrand, announced they would extend the ceasefire to "see how things develop".
+Following this, the FLNC began extensive talks with the Mitterrand government, resulting in the new “Territorial Collectivity of Corsica” and the establishment of a university on the island.
+The University would open the next year.